PartnerRobotChallengeVirtual/handyman-unity/README.md

 4. Click [Import] button.
 5. Please confirm that no error occurred in Console window.

-### Import executable file and dll for TTS
+### Import Executable file and Dll for TTS

-If you want to output speech, please import files by following the steps below.
+If you want to output speech, please do the following two steps.

+##### Windows Settings
+Please install the English language if you are using other than English.
+The procedure is like as follows.
+1. Open the Windows settings menu
+2. Click [Time & Language] - [Region & language]
+3. Click [Add a language] in [Languages]-[Preferred languages]
+4. Select "English (United States)" and Install

+##### Import Files
+Please import files by following the steps below.
 1. Prepare "ConsoleSimpleTTS.exe" and "Interop.SpeechLib.dll".
 For details on these files, see [here](https://github.com/PartnerRobotChallengeVirtual/console-simple-tts).
 2. Copy those files to the "TTS" folder in the same directory as SIGVerseConfig folder.

 ### Build
 1. Create a "Build" folder under this project folder.